Comprehensive Guide to Female Contraception

 Emergency Contraception

-Emergency contraception can be used if a contraceptive method fails (like a condom splitting), or if contraception wasn’t used.
+Emergency contraception can be used if a contraceptive method fails (like a condom splitting), or if female contraception wasn’t used.
 There are two types: the emergency contraceptive pill (also known as the morning-after pill) and the IUD.
 Both are effective at preventing pregnancy if they are used soon after unprotected sex.

 Common Q&A about Female Contraception